local-food-in-leh-ladakh

 5. Chhurpi – The Hardest Cheese You’ll Ever Eat

-Forget your soft, melty cheeses—Chhurpi is Ladakh’s rock-solid answer to dairy!
+Forget your soft, melty cheeses—Chhurpi is Ladakh’s robust dairy substitute!
 Made from yak or cow’s milk, this traditional Himalayan cheese comes in two types: soft Chhurpi, used in soups and curries, and hard Chhurpi, which can last for months.

 The hard version is so tough that people often chew on it like candy, letting it slowly soften in their mouths over time.
 It’s the ultimate high-altitude survival snack!